-&lt;sup>127 UK National Air Quality Strategy, for England, Scotland, Wales and Northern Ireland, Department for Environment, Transport and the Regions, 2003
+133 UK National Air Quality Strategy, for England, Scotland, Wales and Northern Ireland, Department for Environment, Transport and the Regions, 2003

-The Air Quality (England) Regulations 2000, Statutory Instrument No. 928, the Stationary Office 2000
+134 The Air Quality (England) Regulations 2000, Statutory Instrument No. 928, the Stationary Office 2000

-&lt;sup>129 The Air Quality Strategy for England, Scotland, Wales and Northern Ireland: Addendum, Department for Environment Food and Rural Affairs, 2003
+135 The Air Quality Strategy for England, Scotland, Wales and Northern Ireland: Addendum, Department for Environment Food and Rural Affairs, 2003

-However not that for ozone as it is affected by pollutants from outside the UK
+136 However not that for ozone as it is affected by pollutants from outside the UK

-- Policy BE7 where the impacts of a proposed development are likely to be significant, the local planning authority will require developers to prepare an Environmental Assessment where appropriate. - 6.6.10 The Essex Local Transport Plan 2006-2001 states one of its five objectives as being to 'manage the impact of road and air transport on air pollution'.
+- Policy BE6 Makes clear that any new development involving potentially polluting activities will be assessed in relation to their impact upon existing land uses. - Policy BE7 where the impacts of a proposed development are likely to be significant, the local planning authority will require developers to prepare an Environmental Assessment where appropriate. - 6.6.8 The Essex Local Transport Plan 2006-2001 states one of its five objectives as being to 'manage the impact of road and air transport on air pollution'.

-- 6.6.11 Relevant policies within the Brentwood Replacement Local Plan (2005) are: - Policy CP1 Requires any proposal to take full account of the need to conserve or enhance biodiversity. - Policy PC2 Restricts development proposals involving the use, movement or storage of hazardous substances. - Policy PC7 Affirms that all new transport proposals and improvements to existing transport infrastructure and services will be assessed against their impact on air quality. - Policy PC8 in previously identified air quality management areas, development for residential or other sensitive uses will need to have regard to PPS23 (planning and pollution control) and Local Air Quality Management Policy Guidance LAQM.
-Commercial developments which would be likely to detrimentally impact further on air quality will not be permitted. - 6.6.12 The objectives of the Brentwood Cycle Strategy 1998-2002 are to instigate 'cycle reviews' of the road system and 'cycle audits' of proposed schemes, to make changes to the existing road layout in favour of cyclists, to provide secure parking for cycles and to use their planning powers to promote cycling through influencing the land use mix.
+- 6.6.9 Relevant policies within the Brentwood Replacement Local Plan (2005) are: - Policy CP1 Requires any proposal to take full account of the need to conserve or enhance biodiversity. - Policy PC2 Restricts development proposals involving the use, movement or storage of hazardous substances. - Policy PC6 Affirms that all new transport proposals and improvements to existing transport infrastructure and services will be assessed against their impact on air quality. - Policy PC7 in previously identified air quality management areas, development for residential or other sensitive uses will need to have regard to PPS23 (planning and pollution control) and Local Air Quality Management Policy Guidance LAQM.
+Commercial developments which would be likely to detrimentally impact further on air quality will not be permitted.